rsvim/rfc/2-EventLoop.md

 In these operations, the **process** should always be synchronous, i.e. it follows "input" => "calculation" => "output" for each operation, thus achieve a consistent behavior.
 Even some operations will block the TUI, this should still stay synchronous, because consistent behavior always has the highest priority.

-You may ask: then what does tokio do? and how do we benefit from tokio's async tasks? - Because in a modern text editor, there are too many low-level tasks/services running together to provide users with a very comfortable editing experience.
-Only a few core operations (i.e. text editing) should always stay synchronous, other tasks can run asynchronously or in parallel, for example:
+You may ask: then what will tokio do? and how do we benefit from tokio's async tasks? - Because in a modern text editor, there are too many low-level tasks/services running together to provide a comfortable editing experience.
+Only a few core operations (i.e. above operations) should always stay synchronous, other tasks can run asynchronously or in parallel, for example:

 - Syntax analysis and highlighting.
 - LSP services management.